bramble-lang/bramble-lang/design/features/projects.md

     - the problem I'm running into is that I have code that expects that a canonical path is one that starts with `root` but if root is not the name of the project to search through then things get difficult.
 Further, I don't want "root" to be in the names items when their LLVM labels are generated.
 It should be the project name.
+7. Need to distinctly define what a canonical path is.
+Especially now that "projects" are involved and a path that a user writes could reference the current project or an external project or it could be relative.
+Then define exactly what the label in LLVM is, which should _not_ include "root" in its name.